nrwl/nx/docs/react/api-nest/generators/convert-tslint-to-eslint.md

 # convert-tslint-to-eslint

-Convert a project from TSLint to ESLint
+Convert a project from TSLint to ESLint.

 ## Usage